Types of Mayor

 The Mayor of Bristol is directly elected by the people of Bristol.
 The Mayor leads the council and its councillors, to provide services for the people of Bristol.

 The Mayor also performs a broader role representing the interests of Bristol’s citizens on a national and international level.

 Elections for the Mayor of Bristol are held every four years.
 The last election was on 6 May 2021, when Marvin Rees was re-elected.

 Visit types of elections for the dates of the next mayoral election.

 West of England Combined Authority Mayor

 The West of England Combined Authority (WECA) was established in February 2017.

-Tim Bowles, of the Conservative Party, was elected the WECA Mayor on Thursday 4 May 2017.
+Dan Norris, of the Labour Party, was elected the WECA Mayor on Thursday 6 May 2021.

 The WECA is made up of three local authorities: